KamilCybulski/snippetsJS/README.md

-This repository is a collection of JavaScript snippets that I find particularly interesting, hard or uselfull.
+Interesting pieces of JavaScript Code